Bates College traditions: Traditions with Bowdoin

-Bates participates in laying of the Ivy at graduations and induction ceremonies while Bowdoin participates in "Ivies", a weekend event usually in the spring marked with parties and inductions.
+Bates participates in Ivy Day while Bowdoin participates in springtime "Ivies" weekend inductions.

-From its inception, Bates College served as an alternative to a more traditional and historically conservative Bowdoin College.
+From its inception, Bates served as an alternative to a more traditional and historically conservative Bowdoin College.
 There is a long tradition of rivalry and competitiveness between the two colleges, revolving around socioeconomic class, academic quality, and collegiate athletics.
 Many alumni of Bowdoin subsequently went on to develop Bates during the 1860s and alumni of Bates lectured at Bowdoin.
 Bates and Bowdoin have competed against each other athletically since the 1870s, and subsequently share one of the ten oldest NCAA Division III football rivalries, in the United States.